Megan Brigman: Seattle Reign FC

 On January 17, 2014, Brigman was selected in the second round (17th overall pick) of the 2014 NWSL College Draft by Seattle Reign FC.
 In March, the Reign signed her to the team.
-Of her signing, head coach Laura Harvey said, "Megan was someone that we watched carefully last season and hoped would be available with our second pick.
-She has done very well in preseason training and we believe she has the potential to develop into a successful professional player."
-She made her first appearance for the club during the team's 2–0 win against Boston Breakers on June 19, 2014.
-The Reign finished first in the regular season clinching the NWSL Shield for the first time.
+Head coach Laura Harvey said of her signing Laura Harvey said, "Megan was someone that we watched carefully last season and hoped would be available with our second pick.
+She has done very well in preseason training, and we believe she has the potential to develop into a successful professional player."

+She first appeared for the club during the team's 2–0 win against Boston Breakers on June 19, 2014.
+The Reign finished first in the regular season, clinching the NWSL Shield for the first time.
 After defeating the Washington Spirit 2–1 in the playoff semi-finals, the Reign were defeated 2–1 by FC Kansas City during the championship final.
 Brigman finished the 2014 season with two caps for the Reign.

 The Seattle Reign FC waived Megan Brigman after one season.
-General manager and head coach, Laura Harvey said, "Despite the limited minutes she played last season, Megan was an important part of our squad.
-Given the increased depth of our squad this season we felt her chances would be further limited, which lead to the decision to waive Megan."
+General manager and head coach Laura Harvey said, "Despite the limited minutes she played last season, Megan was an important part of our squad.
+Given the increased depth of our squad this season, we felt her chances would be further limited, which led to the decision to waive Megan."
 Brigman only played 17 minutes in 2 games during the 2014 NWSL season.